choria-io/website/blog/content/post/2019/08/01/nats_20_networking.md

 ## Accounts

 NATS 2.0 allow you to create something akin to a chain or trust in x509.

+Once this is enabled all clients connecting to the network needs credentials and all clients belong to an account.
+You can have just one account that's fine, but if you have many they are securely isolated.

 There are a number of entities to think about:

- 1. The *Operator* runs the network, this is kind of like a Root CA, who controls the operator can create new networks or allow new entities into the multi tenant network.
+ 1. The *Operator* runs the network, this is kind of like a Root CA, who controls the entire network.
+An operator can create new networks or allow new entities into the multi tenant network.
  1. An *Account* in Choria would be something like a business unit, or a data center or a business group.
  1. A *Client* belongs to an *Account* and represents each managed machine or Choria client.